Carl Stokes: Early life

-Stokes was born in Cleveland's Central neighborhood, the son of Louise (Stone) and Charles Stokes, a laundryman who died when Carl was two or three years old.
+Stokes was born in Cleveland's Central neighborhood, the son of Louise (Stone) and Charles Stokes, a laundryman who died when Carl was around two or three years old.
 He and his brother, politician Louis Stokes, were raised by their mother at the CMHA's Outhwaite Homes.
 Stokes was a strong student, but in 1944, he dropped out of high school and took up work at Thompson Products (later TRW).
 At 18, he joined the U.S. Army and returned to Cleveland after his discharge in 1946.
 After earning his diploma at East Technical High School the following year, Stokes, who was inspired by civil rights activist Paul Robeson, decided to pursue a career in public service.
 After attending several colleges, he earned his bachelor's degree in 1954 from the University of Minnesota.
-In 1956, he graduated from the Cleveland State University College of Law and in 1957, was admitted to the Ohio State Bar Association.
+In 1956, he graduated from Cleveland-Marshall College of Law and in 1957, was admitted to the Ohio State Bar Association.
 While studying law, he served as a probation officer.
 He served as assistant prosecutor for four years, eventually becoming a partner in the law firm of Stokes, Stokes, continuing that practice into his political career; it was successful after one year.

 Career

 Stokes served in the Ohio House of Representatives.
 He narrowly lost a bid for mayor of Cleveland in 1965.
 His victory two years later drew national attention, as he was the first black mayor of one of the ten biggest cities in the United States.

 A charismatic political figure, Stokes had the ability to mobilize both black and white voters.
 With a 50.5% margin, he defeated Seth Taft, the grandson of former President William Howard Taft in 1967.
 At the time of his election, Cleveland was a majority white city with a 37% black population.
 A crucial part of his support came from local businessmen.
+Stokes won 95% of the Black vote and won by only 1600 votes according to CBS.
 After his election, Stokes said, "I can find no more fitting way to end this appeal, by saying to all of you, in a more serious and in the most meaningful way that I can, that truly never before have I ever known to the extent that I know tonight, the full meaning of the words, 'God Bless America', thanks a lot."

 As mayor, Stokes "opened city hall jobs to blacks and women."
 He was known as a strong administrator and reformer, and is remembered for his vision and motivation.
 Stokes feuded with City Council and the Police Department for much of his tenure.
 He also initiated Cleveland: Now!, a public and private funding program aimed at the revitalization of Cleveland neighborhoods.
 Despite fallout over the Glenville shootout, Stokes pulled through and was reelected in 1969.
 As mayor, he also played a pivotal role in the effort to restore Cleveland's Cuyahoga River in the aftermath of the river fire of June 1969 that brought national attention to the issue of industrial pollution in Cleveland.